fjebaker/MQ7/README.md

 ```cpp
 #define _R0 0.025
 ```
 and put in your `R0` value.
-Doing this will override the `calibration()` method to do nothing, so there would be no need to call it under these conditions.
+Doing this will override the `calibrate()` method to do nothing, so there would be no need to call it under these conditions.

 ## References